TrustInSoft/demos/new-demo/README.md

 -->
 # Demo of buffer overflow/array out of bounds detection

+This demo demonstrates:
-This demo demonstrate how unit tests can typically miss buffer overflow if those buffer overflow do cause immediate problems (like a crash), and how TrustInSoft analysis detects them with mathematical guarantee.
+- How unit tests can typically miss undefined behaviors like buffer overflows or integer overflows if those undefined behaviors do cause immediate problems (like a crash), and
+- How TrustInSoft analysis detects them with mathematical guarantee.

 ## Code under test